-- A triple-sub-senior (TS) is any person 18-39 years of age. - i.
-A sub-sub-senior (SU) is any person who has reached their 40th birthday. - A sub-senior (SS) is any person who has reached their 50th birthday. - k.
-A senior (SR) is any person who has reached their 60th birthday. - I. A veteran (VT) is any person who has reached their 70th birthday. - m.
+- their 40th birthday. - A sub-senior (SS) is any person who has reached their 50th birthday. - k.
+A senior (SR) is any person who has reached their 60th birthday. - A veteran (VT) is any person who has reached their 70th birthday. - m.
 A senior-veteran (SV) is any person who has reached their 80th birthday. - A super-veteran (VV) is any person who has reached their 90th birthday. - o.
 A military shooter (ML) is any member of the Army, Navy, Marine Corps, Air Force, Coast Guard, Reserve Component or National Guard/Air National Guard, who is on active duty and in possession of active duty orders or an active duty Armed Forces of the United States Identification Card. - p.
 A retired military (RM) shooter is any retired member of the Air Force, Army, Coast Guard, Marine Corps, Navy or National Guard/Air National Guard. - q.
-Where shoot programs offer special concurrent events for military shooters, retired military shooters are only eligible to compete in a retired military event, and are NOT eligible to compete in a military event, even if a retired military concurrent is not offered. - r.
+A military veteran (MV) is any uniformed service member with an "honorable discharge," not on active duty or reserve status (including National Guard), and not on the eliqible retired list. - r.
+Where shoot programs offer concurrent events for any category of military shooters, shooters are only eligible to compete in the event for which they are qualified, even if that event is not offered (i.e., a military shooter (ML) cannot compete in a military veteran (MV) when ML is not offered and MV is offered; likewise, a retired military shooter (RM) cannot compete in a military event (ML) when RM is not offered and ML is offered). - s.
 Concurrent teams have no club and/or domicile restrictions to establish official or world records.
 Previously awarded World Records for concurrents will stand, i.e. will be "grandfathered."